descostesn/singularityhub-emblrome/README.md

 9) After closing your editor, run `exec bash`.
 10) Now try to pull a particular singularity following the instructions above.

+If it does not work please do:

+1) Add the remote: `singularity remote add --no-login embl https://git.embl.de:4567`
+2) Use the remote: `singularity remote use embl`

 ## Contributing